saipranaydeep/Face_recognition_Attendance_System/README.md

 -  Then download this dlib file. `https://drive.google.com/file/d/11dkOCYUd72wikVIXRGiUclvKB3FHbiHY/view?usp=sharing`

-- To run the game, run the following command,
+- Run the following command,
   `python manage.py runserver`

 - Open a web browser and navigate to `http://localhost:5000` to access the administration interface.